rfqma/multiverse/README.md

 # 🌌 Multiverse - Nix Development Environment

-A comprehensive, cross-platform development environment and dotfiles configuration powered by Nix flakes and Home Manager.
+a comprehensive, cross-platform development environment and dotfiles configuration powered by Nix flakes and Home Manager.

 > \[!NOTE]
 > Currently GUI apps are **not** automatically linked to macOS Spotlight search and may not appear in system application menus or launchers.
 Some of it are dotfiles-based and may require manual download.